laravel/docs/facades.md

 	}

-Remember, you must provide a static method getFacadeAccessor().
+> **Note:** You must provide a static method `getFacadeAccessor()`.
 Its job is to return a string with the name of the IoC binding that the facade will utilize.

 Next, we add our IoC binding which tells Laravel which object to operate upon when using our facade.